yuvalmGS/gigaspaces-wiki-jekyll/xap97net/change-api.markdown

 # Change and Optimistic Locking

-The `Change` operation has the same semantics as regular space `Update` operation when it comes to depanlinkOptimistic Lockingtengahlink/xap97/optimistic-locking.htmlbelakanglink.
+The `Change` operation has the same semantics as regular space `Update` operation when it comes to [Optimistic Locking](/xap97/optimistic-locking.html).
 It will increase the version of the changed object and the expected version can be specified in the id query when optimistic locking is needed.

 {% highlight java %}